locationtech/geomesa/docs/tutorials/geomesa-hbase-s3-on-aws.rst

 Bootstrapping GeoMesa HBase on AWS S3
 ==========================================================

 GeoMesa can be run on top of HBase using S3 as the underlying storage engine.
 This mode of running GeoMesa is cost-effective as one sizes the database cluster for the compute and memory requirements, not the storage requirements.
 The following guide describes how to bootstrap GeoMesa in this manner.
 This guide assumes you have an Amazon Web Services account already provisioned as well as an IAM key pair.
 To set up the AWS command line tools, follow the instructions found in the AWS `online documentation <http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html>`_.
+The instructions below were executed on an AWS EC2 machine running Amazon Linux.

 .. _Amazon Web Services: https://aws.amazon.com/